-It does require specific, goal oriented training though.
+Allow me to make that clear from the start 🙂 It does, however, require specific, goal oriented training.
 In the following you can read a little about what happens after an ACL injury.

 Usually, when you tear an ACL, your balance on that leg gets poorer.
 That’s because the ACL contains little receptors that tell your brain what position your knee is in.
 And what you need to do to correct for balance.
 The connection to these receptors are broken when the ACL is torn.
 To get good balance reflexes again, you need a lot of balance training, or proprioceptive training as it also called.

 The good news is that balance improves quickly, once you start training it – as long as you keep your training challenging.